HB-2175

 Plain Language

-Suppliers are prohibited from selling or sharing with third parties any individually identifiable health information of consumers or any consumer input collected through the chatbot.
-Three narrow exceptions exist: (1) a health care provider requests and the consumer gives written consent; (2) the consumer requests sharing with a health plan and gives written consent; or (3) sharing is necessary for chatbot functionality with a contracted third party, with consumer consent, and both the supplier and third party must comply with HIPAA privacy and security requirements as if the supplier were a covered entity and the third party a business associate.
-Written consent must include an acknowledgment that the consumer understands and agrees to the access.
-This is a significant data restriction — all consumer input, not just health information, is protected from third-party sale or sharing by default.
+Suppliers may not sell or share with third parties either a consumer's individually identifiable health information or the content the consumer provides to the chatbot ('consumer input').
+Three narrow exceptions exist: (1) a health care provider requests the health information and the consumer gives written consent; (2) the consumer requests that a health plan receive the information and consents in writing; or (3) the sharing is necessary for chatbot functionality with a contractually bound third party and the consumer consents in writing.
+When sharing under the functionality exception, both the supplier and the third party must comply with HIPAA privacy and security rules as if they were a covered entity and business associate, respectively.
+Written consent may be obtained via signature, checkbox, electronic signature, or button click.

 Statutory Text